-Dividend Aristocrats In Focus Part 44: Kimberly-Clark
+Dividend Aristocrats In Focus - Part 44: Kimberly-Clark

 Growth Prospects

 Kimberly-Clark has positive growth prospects moving forward.
 One particularly attractive area of growth is the emerging markets, such as China.
-These are regions of the world with large populations, and high economic growth, which makes them very attractive for global consumer products companies.
+These are regions of the world with large populations and high economic growth, which makes them very attractive for global consumer products companies.

 Organic revenue in the developing and emerging markets rose 14% compounded annually, from 2013 to 2015.
 Growth has slowed recently, but the company is still seeing growth in both sales and volumes.